Routine use cases

 What to do next

-For "How to build a gentle lunchtime resets face yoga routine", choose one low-pressure action: separate general wellness content from medical questions.
-Use the related Orena guide for "How to build a gentle lunchtime resets face yoga routine" when you want app support for that action.
-The useful signal for "How to build a gentle lunchtime resets face yoga routine" is whether the reader can decide whether a comparison is fair enough to trust with less uncertainty.
+For "Routine steps: lunchtime resets", choose one low-pressure action: separate general wellness content from medical questions.
+Use the related Orena guide for "Routine steps: lunchtime resets" when you want app support for that action.
+The useful signal for "Routine steps: lunchtime resets" is whether the reader can decide whether a comparison is fair enough to trust with less uncertainty.

 Evidence boundary